Favorite Wildlife that Can Be Found in Urban/Suburban Neighborhoods

 In India, gray langurs are allowed to live in cities and are a common sight there.

-Believe it or not, chacma baboons can and do live in cities of South Africa, despite wrecking some man-made objects and stealing food.
+Believe it or not, chacma baboons can and do live in cities in South Africa, despite wrecking some man-made objects and stealing food.

-There are, surprisingly, packs of spotted hyenas at Harar in Ethiopia.
+There are, surprisingly, packs of spotted hyenas in Harar, Ethiopia.
 There, they are quite friendly despite being aggressive in most other parts of Africa.

 Strangely, Indian leopards are living in the city of Bera alongside humans, despite being large predators.